-The course will be structured around CANVAS.
+The course will be structured around Blackboard-Vista(formerly WebCT).
 The largest portion of the content is located under the "Course Content" link on the course homepage.
 To take advantage of the materials and perform well in the class, you should internalize the following course elements: